KDProgramming/CSharp_Projects/randomNumber_guessingGame/README.md

 # Number Guessing Game
-A C# Windows Forms application that challenges users to input the correct combination of coins (quarters, dimes, nickels, and pennies) to reach exactly one dollar.
-The program provides feedback on whether the entered combination is correct, too low, or too high.

 A C# Windows Forms application where users try to guess a randomly generated number between 1 and 100.
 The program provides feedback on whether the guess is too high, too low, or correct.
 When the correct number is guessed, a new number is generated automatically.

 ## Features
 - **Random Number Generation**: Generates a new random number between 1 and 100 when the application starts or when the correct number is guessed.